TOP TEN TIPS for getting started with SWR

 If you don’t have the books yet, and you’d like to give the first test to your student, download the Spelling Diagnostic Test 1 and instructions here.
 Administer the test per the instructions on the download handout and on this page (see paragraphs just above).

 Score the test

-- Carefully go through the test and find the words that are misspelled.
+- Carefully read through the test and find the words that are misspelled.
 Either circle or cross out the number in front of the word and then write the word correctly next to it.
 This will help you when analyzing errors later.
 Add up the total number of words spelled correctly and write that at the top of the page.

 - Locate the first error and write that word number also at the top of the page.

 - NOTE: Is there a sizable gap between the first and second error?
 For example, did the student miss word #8 (led) and then not miss anything again until word #23?
 This is common in older students.
-You’ll still count word #8 among the errors when looking for the total correct, but we’ll use the error at #23 for the “first error” since this student obviously has some spelling skills.
+You’ll still count word #8 among the errors when looking for the total correct, but you’ll use the error at #23 for the “first error” since this student obviously has some spelling skills.

 - For grade level, locate the student’s total number correct in the first column and slide your finger across to the second column.
 Write this number at the top of the page.

 - For spelling mastery, locate the number of the first error in the first column and slide your finger across to the third column.
 Write this letter at the top of the page for “Tension of Learning Level.”

 - For placing the student in the Wise List, continue on to “Determining Starting Place in Wise List.”